How to Stop Ads and Pop-ups on iPad

 How to Block Pop-ups on iPad with AdLock

 All the hassle of closing ad windows manually disappears when using a powerful ad blocker, such as AdLock.
-This tool that can efficiently block all the types of online pop-ups on any device, including in-app ads on smartphones and adware on PC.
+This tool can efficiently block all types of online pop-ups on any device, including in-app ads on smartphones and adware on PC.
 Yet, on iPads AdLock is working a little bit differently.

 In 2017 Apple changed its policy regarding ad-blocking apps on AppStore.
 It allows the developers to implement ad-blocking features solely for the Safari browser, and only as long as they don’t interfere with the performance of other apps.
 What does it mean for a user?
 All the iPad apps will keep showing you built-in advertisements and there is no way around it.
 But your web browser Safari, where you see most of the online ads, can now be ad-free.
 There are many ad blockers out there on AppStore, so what makes AdLock so special?